particle-iot/docs/src/content/tutorials/device-cloud/data-report-tutorial.md

 {{> project-browser project="node-data-report" default-file="app.js"}}

 If you are using the Chrome or Edge browser on Windows, Mac, or Linux you can open the node.js project in your browser, edit, and run it with no software install required using the **Try It** button.

+## Request a report tool

+The tool below makes it easy to request a data usage report:

+{{> data-operations-report}}

+- You are limited to three outstanding report requests at a time.
+- Generating the report can take several minutes.
+- The logged in user will receive an email when the report is complete, along with a download link.